 HOW TO WORK WITH A FINANCIAL PLANNER

-A Certified Financial Planner® helps people identify and prioritize their goals; create roadmaps and blueprints to guide them and check in with them to monitor their progress.
-In short, financial planners act as your personal financial consultant.
-Job One is placing our client’s interests first.
+A CERTIFIED FINANCIAL PLANNER® professional helps people to identify and prioritize their goals; create roadmaps and blueprints to guide them and check in with them to monitor their progress.
+In short, financial planners act as your personal Chief Financial Officer.
+Job One is placing client’s interests first.

 So, let me break it down in a language that might help to explain the differences in the professions and their expertise:

 Financial Advisor: broad based, usually assigned by a company/corporate partner.
 Helps individuals identify assets and assigns specific assets to goals.

 Investment Advisor: Expertise in Investments: Risk Profiling, Investment policy Statements, Asset Allocation Recommendations, Risk Profiling and Rebalancing Strategies.